NilFoundation/zkllvm-template/README.md

 Tutorial and a template repository for a zk-enabled application project based on the [zkLLVM toolchain](https://github.com/nilfoundation/zkllvm).
 Use it to learn about developing zk-enabled apps with zkLLVM step-by-step.

+For this tutorial you will need an amd64 machine with Docker (on Linux) or Docker Desktop (on macOS).

 Code in `./src` is an example of BLS12-381 signature verification via zkLLVM using [Crypto3 C++ cryptography suite](https://github.com/nilfoundation/crypto3) as an SDK.